oracle-samples/xfc/README.md

   {
     focusIndicator: {
       classNameFocusStyle: "iframe-focus-style",
-      classNameBlurStyle: "iframe-blur-style",
     }
   }
 );
 ```

-Please note that the styles associated with `classNameFocusStyle` will be applied when there is a focus event.
-Likewise, the styles associated with `classNameBlurStyle` will be applied when there is a blur event.
-Multiple CSS style attributes can be applied.
-However, the CSS style attributes need to match up for focus, and blur events so that those styles can be unset/removed properly in the blur event.
+Please note that the style associated with `classNameFocusStyle` will be applied to the iframe by setting the `classNameFocusStyle` to `className` attribute on the iframe when there is a focus event.
+During a blur event, the `class` attribute, and the `classNameFocusStyle` name will be removed.

 ### Monitoring Embedded App Lifecycles